pimoroni/enviro/documentation/getting-started.md

 Plug in your battery or USB cable and press the **POKE** button on the front of the board to wake it up - after a second or so the **ACTIVITY** LED will start to pulse slowly.

-https://user-images.githubusercontent.com/297930/182666569-947d6b1e-1fe6-4cff-a3aa-eb71b397e5ed.mp4
+You can use 3xAA or 3xAAA (either alkaline or NiMH), a single cell LiPo battery, or a USB cable to power Enviro boards.

 If you haven't previously configured this board then it will automatically go into provisioning (setup) mode.
-The **ACTIVITY** LED will pulse rapidly.
+The **ACTIVITY** LED will pulse rapidly:

-*Note: You can use 3xAA or 3xAAA (either alkaline or NiMH), a single cell LiPo battery, or a USB cable to power Enviro boards.*
+https://user-images.githubusercontent.com/297930/182666569-947d6b1e-1fe6-4cff-a3aa-eb71b397e5ed.mp4

 ## Step 1: Connect to your Enviro